GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 program for running commands.

     sleep 3600s

+This line runs the `sleep` program, which does nothing at all except wait the specified time before it exits.
+That prevents the following commands from running for an hour (3600 seconds).

-    export NAME=$(curl -X GET http://metadata.google.internal/computeMetadata/v1/instance/name -H 'Metadata-Flavor: Google') export ZONE=$(curl -X GET http://metadata.google.internal/computeMetadata/v1/instance/zone -H 'Metadata-Flavor: Google') gcloud --quiet compute instances delete $NAME --zone=$ZONE
+    export NAME=$(curl -X GET http://metadata.google.internal/computeMetadata/v1/instance/name -H 'Metadata-Flavor: Google') export ZONE=$(curl -X GET http://metadata.google.internal/computeMetadata/v1/instance/zone -H 'Metadata-Flavor: Google')

+These two lines may seem a bit cryptic.
+Each one of them sets the value of a shell variable (called NAME and ZONE).
+Those variables will be used in a later command.
+The `$(_command_)` portion runs the _command_ in the parentheses and returns the output of that command as its value.
+The command here are each [curl](https://curl.haxx.se/) commands that make web requests and output the response to the requests.

+This is the trickiest part of the `startup.sh` program.
+Compute Engine instances have access to a *metadata service* that looks like a web site.
+Any web request made against that apparent site (http://metadata.google.com.internal) will fetch some information about the instance itself.
+There is no actual network traffic involved, though; the Google Cloud infrastructure handles the requests and responses internally.
+That's one of the reasons that it is safe for the URL to start with `http` instead of `https` - no actual network activity means that there is no need for a secure network connection.

+These two metadata requests discover the running instance's _name_ and _zone_, which are required for the last line of the program.

+    gcloud --quiet compute instances delete $NAME --zone=$ZONE

+Finally, the Cloud SDK [`gcloud`](https://cloud.google.com/sdk/gcloud/) command is run.
+The `--quiet` option indicates that the command should never ask for user confirmation of an action, since it is running in batch mode with no user available.
+The `compute instances` command group performs operations on Compute Engine instances.
+The `delete` command completely removes an instance.
+Which instance is to be deleted is specified by the instance _NAME_ and _ZONE_ in the command.

+Every standard Linux option in Compute Engine has the `gcloud` command already installed for your use.

 ## Using the console